Opinion | The shadow pandemic: Antibiotic resistance is growing

 In 2014, a major report on antimicrobial resistance by British economist Jim O’Neill estimated that it was responsible for at least 700,000 deaths worldwide each year.
 The new study, based on data from 204 countries and territories, took into account 471 million individual records or samples, and examined 23 bacterial pathogens and 88 drug-pathogen combinations.
 It used statistical modeling to estimate direct deaths at nearly twice the earlier figure, a more comprehensive picture of the global burden of antibiotic resistance than was available until now.

 What’s at stake is the effectiveness of antibiotics, essential for surgery, chemotherapy, organ transplants and other medical procedures.
-Antibiotics were “wonder drugs” when created in the last century, starting with penicillin, but it has been known for decades that bacteria evolve to resist the drugs — and that overuse and abuse of antibiotics in human health and agriculture have contributed to the problem.
+Antibiotics were “wonder drugs” when discovered in the past century, starting with penicillin, but it has been known for decades that bacteria evolve to resist the drugs — and that overuse and abuse of antibiotics in human health and agriculture have contributed to the problem.
 A report by the Centers for Disease Control and Prevention in 2019 urged Americans to “Stop referring to a coming post-antibiotic era — it’s already here.”
-The study found that deaths due to antimicrobial resistance in the United States had dropped 18 percent since a 2013 report, largely due to improved procedures in hospitals, while pointing to continuing challenges outside of health care.
+The study found that deaths because of antimicrobial resistance in the United States had dropped 18 percent since a 2013 report, largely due to improved procedures in hospitals, while pointing to continuing challenges outside health care.

 What to do about antimicrobial resistance has been clear for some time.
 We need better stewardship of antibiotics — avoiding overprescribing or wrongly prescribing them for viral infections.
 More attention must be devoted to preventing resistant infections in the first place.
 Accelerated development of new antibiotics is essential.
 New drug development requires large investments, but antibiotics yield smaller returns because they are used for a limited period of time.
-Thus, public-private partnerships for drug development are essential, such as the multinational effort Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator.
+Thus, public-private partnerships for drug development are essential, such as Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator, a multinational effort.

 The problem of antimicrobial resistance isn’t going away, and it demands a broad response even in the throes of the coronavirus pandemic.